First Aid for Equine Emergencies

 - Only give meds if instructed.
 Describing your horse’s condition to your vet before they arrive will give you a preliminary plan, including the need to walk, any pain meds, and the proper dosage.

 - Keep him comfortable and safe.
-A horse that is violently tossing about a stall is likely safer in a larger paddock.
+A horse violently tossing about a stall is likely safer in a larger paddock.
 If your horse is in the blazing sun during summer, moving to a shaded location may help him be more comfortable.

 - Add bedding, usually.
 There are some cases in which suspected colic is actually laminitis, and soft bedding will help ease the hoof pain.
 More shavings will help soften the impact of repeated rising and going down in colic situations.